 “When I was 18, I didn’t think I’d still be fighting feminist battles my whole life, but I am.”
-Mary Miller ’81 PhD, reflected as we spoke about her portrait recently installed in the Faculty Room in Yale’s Connecticut College, where it hangs with seven other paintings of Yale College Deans, all white, all male.
-In addition to being the first (and only) female Dean of Yale College, a position she held from 2008-2014, Miller previously served for a decade as Master of Saybrook College, has taught art history at Yale for over 36 years, and currently claims the title of Senior Director of Yale’s Institute for the Preservation of Cultural Heritage.
+Mary Miller ’81 PhD, reflected as we spoke about her portrait recently installed in the Faculty Room in Yale’s Connecticut Hall, where it hangs with seven other paintings of Yale College Deans, all white, all male.
+In addition to being the first (and only) female Dean of Yale College, a position she held from 2008-2014, Miller previously served for a decade as Head of Saybrook College, has taught art history at Yale for over 36 years, and currently claims the title of Senior Director of Yale’s Institute for the Preservation of Cultural Heritage.

 According to a sample study of portraiture conducted by the Women Faculty Forum at Yale, about 11% of campus portraits include female figures.
 Some spaces boast better numbers, such as Saybrook Dining Hall, where another portrait of Mary Miller hangs alongside 3 other portraits of women, making the tally there 4 out of 15 or about 30%.
 And the hall outside of the President’s Room upstairs in Woolsey Rotunda offers 75% with 4 portraits of past Yale provosts, including three women.
 Inside the President’s Room, though, men still dominate; here hang no portraits of women out of 8 portraits total.
 Will those numbers ever change?
 Will a portrait of a woman one day make it into the President’s Room?
 While we can’t know the answer to that question, we do know that with the addition of Miller’s portrait in the Faculty Room, the faculty who gather there no longer have only men to, quite literally, look up to.
 Now they also have this portrait of a woman of accomplishment to inspire them.